Learn About Obesity in Children

 What is the definition of Obesity in Children?

-Obesity in children means having a weight that is higher than what is healthy for a child’s height.
-Obesity is a serious, chronic disease.
+Obesity in children means having a weight that is higher than what is healthy for a child's height.
+Obesity is a serious, chronic condition.
 Over time, it can lead to other health problems, including diabetes, heart disease, and some cancers.

 What are the alternative names for Obesity in Children?